ldcsaa/HP-Socket/Linux/README.md

 # HP-Socket for Linux
 &nbsp;&nbsp;&nbsp;&nbsp;The exported API of HP-Socket for Linux is consistent with HP-Socket for Windows, but the implementation code is completely separated.
-HP-Socket for Linux uses the features of the *C++14* standard, and thus need to be compiled by a compiler which version is *GCC 5.x* and above, and the compilation and execution environments of HP-Socket requires Linux kernel version *2.6.32* and above.
+HP-Socket for Linux uses the features of the *C++14* standard, and thus need to be compiled by a compiler which version is *GCC 6.x* and above, and the compilation and execution environments of HP-Socket requires Linux kernel version *2.6.32* and above.

+&nbsp;&nbsp;&nbsp;&nbsp;***HP-Socket Compilation Requirements***
+&nbsp;&nbsp;&nbsp;&nbsp;*1) Linux kernel version: 2.6.32 and above*
+&nbsp;&nbsp;&nbsp;&nbsp;*2) GCC version: 6.x and above*
+&nbsp;&nbsp;&nbsp;&nbsp;*3) glibc version: 2.14.x and above*
+&nbsp;&nbsp;&nbsp;&nbsp;*4) Dependent libraries: librt, libdl, libpthread*

 ## Compilation
 &nbsp;&nbsp;&nbsp;&nbsp;Binary library files and sample executable files are available in the HP-Socket distribution.
 These files were compiled with GCC 6.3.1 under Linux kernel version 2.6.32.
 Alternatively, you can compile these files using the following two options:
-1. **[*Visual C++ for Linux Development*](https://github.com/Microsoft/VSLinux) plug-in:** The HP-Socket distribution contains a series of Visual Studio Solutions, which were used to compile HP-Socket library and demos, you can compile them by yourself after install and configure the *Visual C++ for Linux Development* plug-in.
+1. ***Windows Remote Compilation:*** HP-Socket distribution package provides visual studio solutions for HP-Socket library and its demo, you can open the corresponding solution to compile them; And you can also compile HP-Socket library or (and) demo by runing *script/ms-build-libs.bat*, *script/ms-build-demos.bat*, *script/ms-build-all.bat*.
 2. ***compile.sh*:** You can compile HP-Socket library files yourself using *compile.sh* shell script.
-But *compile.sh* only compile library files and will not compile sample executable files.
+But *compile.sh* only compiles library files and will not compiles demo executable files.
 ```
 $ ./compile.sh -h
 Usage: compile.sh [...O.P.T.I.O.N.S...]